 Read also: The best Sony headphones you can buy

 This is one of the more subjective portions of the Apple AirPods Pro and Sony WF-1000XM3 comparison, so many of you are bound to feel differently about our decision.
 Since the Sony total wireless earbuds feature an elegant color palette, more natural control mechanism, and vast assemblage of ear tips, we’re giving the first round to Sony.

-Apple has repeatedly impressed us with its headset microphone quality and the Apple AirPods Pro microphones are something to be proud of.
+Apple continues to impress us with its headset microphone quality, and the Apple AirPods Pro microphones are something to be proud of.
 Voices are reproduced slightly more accurately across the frequency range of the human voice when compared to Sony’s integrated mics.
 Apple’s beam-forming microphones work in conjunction with a speech-detecting accelerometer to filter out ambient noise more effectively than most earbuds.

 Apple AirPods Pro microphone demo:

 Just because Apple’s mics are great doesn’t prevent Sony from also having great microphone quality.
 In fact, the Sony WF-1000XM3 are great for personal and professional calls alike, but the AirPods Pro are better equipped to neutralize background noise and accurately relay your voice to the person on the other line.
 Either mic system is better than a standard phone but the AirPods Pro outdo the Sony WF-1000XM3 here.